git/git.github.io/rev_news/drafts/edition-24.md

 subscribe, see [the Git Rev News page](https://git.github.io/rev_news/rev_news/) on [git.github.io](http://git.github.io).

-This edition covers what happened during the month of January 2017 and the [Git Merge 2017](http://git-merge.com/) conference that happenend on February 2nd and 3rd 2017 in Brussel.
+This edition covers what happened during the month of January 2017 and the [Git Merge 2017](http://git-merge.com/) conference that happenend on February 2nd and 3rd 2017 in Brussels.

 ## Discussions